 How Long to Thaw a Ham?

 Ham is one of the most popular American foods served on Thanksgiving, and can take a while to safely thaw.

-The USDA suggests thawing in the fridge, and allowing a conservative 4 to 6 hours to thaw per pound of ham.
+The USDA suggests thawing in the fridge, and allowing 4 to 6 hours thawing time per pound of ham.
 This means that a 5 pound ham should take around 30 hours to thaw.

-We believe that the fridge is the safest method for thawing larger meats like ham, because the risk of improperly thawing using faster methods increases with increasing size of the meat.
+We believe that the fridge is the safest method for thawing larger meats like ham, because the risk of improperly thawing using faster methods increases when using larger amounts of meat.

 Can You Refreeze Thawed Chicken?

-The chicken isn’t likely to taste as good after the second thawing, since it loses significant moisture during the first round of thawing, but it’s still a safe and economical choice to re-freeze and cook it later if necessary.
+The chicken may not taste as good after the second thawing, since it loses significant moisture during the first round of thawing, but it’s still a safe and economical choice to re-freeze and cook it later if necessary.

 How to Thaw Ground Turkey?

 Ground turkey will thaw quicker than whole turkey, and can be thawed safely in the fridge, under cold water or in the microwave.